jayluxferro/Flutterwave-Moodle-Plugin/README.md

 3. Click 'Settings' which will lead to the settings page of the plugin.

-4. Provide merchant publick key for Flutterwave, select the checkbox as per requirement.
+4. Provide merchant public key for Flutterwave, select the checkbox as per requirement.
 Save the settings.

 5. Select any course from course listing page.